Angel2mp3/Grok-Enhancer/README.md

 ---

-### 🏋️ Hide Heavy Model
+### 🏋️ Hide Models (Heavy / Expert / Auto)

-Hides the "Heavy" model option from the model selector dropdown.
+Hides specific model options from the model selector dropdown.
+Individually toggle **Heavy**, **Expert**, and **Auto** from a collapsible sub-panel (its trigger shows a live summary, e.g. `Heavy, Auto`, or `None`).
 CSS-only, zero overhead — only activates when a model menu is open.
+Hiding Heavy also hides any "Upgrade to Heavy" buttons.

+---

+### 🧭 Hide Sidebar Nav Items

+Individually hide the **Build**, **Imagine**, and **Skills and Connectors** entries from the main sidebar menu.
+Matched by label text rather than link URL, so they keep working even if Grok changes the underlying routes.

 ---